Noise-induced Effects in Collective Dynamics and Inferring Local Interactions from Data: Correlation time

 \subsection{Analysing correlation time for the pairwise and the ternary interaction model}

 Using the above procedure we calculated correlation time $\tau_c$ for different system sizes for both the models.
-As shown in Figure~\ref{fig:corr_fit}, the ACF decays exponentially with lag time.
-Using such exponential fits we calculated the correlation times for different values of system sizes ($N$) and the spontaneous reaction rate ($r_1$).
+As shown in figure~\ref{fig:corr_fit}, the ACF decays exponentially with lag time.
+Using such exponential fits we calculated the correlation times of time series for different values of system sizes ($N$) and the spontaneous reaction rate ($r_1$).
 We expected the correlation time to increase with increasing system size ($N$) and decreasing spontaneous reaction rate ($r_1$).
 This is because both of these, i.e. increasing $N$ or decreasing $r_1$, in general should reduce the strength of the intrinsic noise in the system.
 This reduction in the strength of noise should lead the system to reside close to a stable state for longer times, thus increasing the correlation time.
 As expected, we find that the correlation time increases with system size.
-For the pairwise copying model, however, it reaches an upper limit very quickly compared to the ternary interaction model (Figure~\ref{fig:tau_cont_var} A and B) where it gradually keeps on increasing with system size (in the range we consider).
-For smaller $r_1$, the correlation time is greater and reduces very sharply upon increasing $r_1$ for both the models (Figure~\ref{fig:tau_cont_var} C and D).
-Therefore we varied $r_1$ in our analysis to plot optimal time step ($\Delta t$) as a function of correlation time in the main text for the pairwise copying model.
+For the pairwise copying model, however, it reaches an upper limit very quickly compared to the ternary interaction model (figure~\ref{fig:tau_cont_var} A \& B) where it gradually keeps increasing with system size (in the range of $N$ we considered).
+For smaller $r_1$, the correlation time is greater and reduces very sharply (almost exponentially) upon increasing $r_1$ for both the models (figure~\ref{fig:tau_cont_var} C \& D).
+Therefore we varied $r_1$ in our analysis to realize any changes in correlation time for the pairwise model.
+On the other hand, for completeness, we varied $N$ for the ternary model to realize changes in correlation time.